-There are three important issues relating to the implementation of wildlife trade policy reviews.
+Three issues relating to the implementation of wildlife trade policy reviews are discussed in this section.
 These are: the process prior to implementation; implementation itself; and the links to other review and planning processes.

 Process prior to national implementation

 As was noted earlier, Decision 12.22 envisages that the Workshop on National Trade Policies and Economic Incentives will develop a methodology for carrying out the policy reviews that can then be presented by the Secretariat to the Standing Committee.
 Subsequently, the Secretariat will then 'invite Parties to inform the Secretariat, on the basis of the results of the workshop, if they wish to be included in the trade policy review'.